Electrical Automotive Engineering MSc

 Half of your study will focus on electrical machines, power semiconductors, automotive sensors and automotive electronics.
 The other half concentrates on automotive cybersecurity, automotive networking, energy storage and entrepreneurship.

 Ultimately you will be asked to perform a detailed research project or design study in a technical aspect of the course with the help of an experienced supervisor.
-You may choose a project topic to suit your interests and career aspirations.
+You may choose a project topic to suit your interests and career aspirations as agreed with your tutor.

 With work placement pathway